cmake-basis/BASIS/doc/howto/buildoptions.rst

 .. note:: Though surprising at first glance, the build of the documentation may
           often be preceeded by the build of the software itself.
 The reason is that the documentation can in general only be generated after script files have been configured.
-Thus, be not surprised if ``make doc`` will actually first build the software if not up to date before generating the API documentation.
+Thus, do not be surprised if ``make doc`` will actually first build the software if not up to date before generating the API documentation.